I Want My Hat Back: Adaptations

 An animated version of I Want My Hat Back was produced by Weston Woods Studios and Bigfott Studios in 2013.
 The film was adapted, directed, and animated by Galen Fott.
 Jon Klassen provided the voice of the deer.
 It was a nominee for the Golden Gate Award at the San Francisco International Film Festival.
 It also won second prize for Best Animated Short Film in the Children's Jury of the Chicago International Children's Film Festival.

 A musical stage adaptation of the book opened on November 12, 2015, at the National Theatre in London.
 It was directed by Wils Wilson, with book and lyrics by Joel Horwood and music by Arthur Darvill.
 The production was warmly received; Susannah Clapp of The Guardian hailed the production's “inspired, homespun magic” and asserted “No one will want their cash back.”
 The National Theatre production was nominated for the Olivier Award for Best Family and Entertainment Show.

-In October 2019, Candlewick Press released a boxed set featuring I Want My Hat Back along with its two companion books (This Is Not My Hat and We Found a Hat), calling it Jon Klassen’s Hat Box.
+In October 2019, Candlewick Press released a boxed set featuring I Want My Hat Back along with its two companion books (This Is Not My Hat and We Found a Hat), calling it Jon Klassen's Hat Box.

+During the United Kingdom's first Covid lockdown Sam Wilde and Ian Nicholson created and performed a stage version made only from cardboard boxes.
+This was put on to YouTube with great reception.
+This was then picked up by Little Angel Theatre and became a successful national tour with large full sized puppets – still made from cardboard – and included the complete trilogy.